boatkit-io/n2k/README.md

 ### Packet to Struct Adapter

-Receives packet on its input channel, decodes it, and puts the resulting Go struct on its output channel (or an UnknownPGN if it fails to decode the packet).
+Receives packet through its input function, decodes it, and passes the resulting Go struct (or an UnknownPGN if it fails to decode the packet) on through its output function.

 ### Subscribe